 Portfolio turnover The fund may pay transaction costs, such as commissions, when it buys and sells securities (or "turns over" its portfolio).
 A higher portfolio turnover rate may indicate higher transaction costs and may result in higher taxes when fund shares are held in a taxable account.
 These costs, which are not reflected in annual fund operating expenses or in the example, affect the fund's investment results.
-During the period from March 15, 2024, when the fund commenced investment operations, to the end of the most recent fiscal year, the fund's portfolio turnover rate was less than 1% or there was no turnover.
+During the period from May 3, 2024, when the fund commenced investment operations, to the end of the most recent fiscal year, the fund's portfolio turnover rate was 7% of the average value of its portfolio.